 The second step is to determine the key ministries which should be covered.
 Many churches now use teams rather than committees to address these specific functions.
 The teams are usually composed of people who have both the gifts and passion for a particular ministry.
 Often they are enlisted by staff ministers or team leaders rather than a nominating committee.
 Some teams are project oriented and people serve until the task is accomplished.
 Members of other teams may be asked to serve for a specific period of time or be given the opportunity to renew their commitment annually.
 A helpful feature of teams is that they usually are not listed in the governance documents of the congregation, so they can be created, altered, or ended as needed.
 It is hard to kill a committee!

-A third step to consider is coordination between ministerial staff, governance committees, and ministry teams.
-Very often this is done through a council with representatives from staff, the governance committees, and the facilitators of the ministry teams.
+A third step to consider is governance--coordination between ministerial staff, administrative committees, and ministry teams.
+Very often this is done through a council with representatives from staff, the administrative committees, and the facilitators of the ministry teams.
 This is the place where the vision of the church is championed and the interests of the congregation as a whole are addressed.

 One example of a missional approach to organization is illustrated by the diagram.
 First United Church of Christ in Northfield, Minnesota, has addressed this concern and come up with a creative approach.
 It is clear, clean, and functional.

 If you know of others, please share them with me at email@example.com.